 The level of employee engagement in your workforce greatly influences how successful your company will be.

-Gallup’s Q12 meta-analysis of business units in 96 countries found a strong link between engagement and performance outcomes such as employee retention, productivity, safety, and profitability
+Gallup’s Q12 meta-analysis of business units in 96 countries found a strong link between engagement and performance outcomes such as employee retention, productivity, and profitability.

-Unfortunately, the COVID-19 pandemic has impacted employee engagement across the board.
+Since the onset of Covid-19, employee engagement has been negatively impacted across the board.
 According to Gallup’s State of the Global Workplace: 2022 Report, only 21% of employees are engaged at work, and only 33% of employees are thriving in their work environment.

 In the same report, Gallup estimates that low levels of employee engagement cost the global economy US$7.8 billion each year.

 It’s safe to say employee engagement is an important initiative for business leaders, managers, and employees alike.
 Which is why People teams are focused on investing in driving employee engagement for their organizations.